rspier/nestsdm/README.md

 And then pass it with the `--config` argument to any of the tools.

 (This functionality brought to you by <https://github.com/namsral/flag>.
 You can also use environment variables.)

+## Docker

+The Dockerfile can be used to simplify deployment of the capture tool.

+Required environment variables:

+* DEVICE - device identify for the camera to stream from.
+* OAUTH_CLIENTID - OAuth ClientID
+* OAUTH_SECRET - OAuth Secret
+* TOKEN_FILE - Token file with access and refresh tokens.
+Run CLI manually once to create.

+By default, it writes to files to /out inside the container.

+[docker-run.sh](docker-run.sh) is an example of a shell script to launch the container.

 ## More Links